bigbluebutton/bbb-install/README.md

 Many companies, such as [Digital Ocean](https://www.digitalocean.com/), offer both virtual and bare metal servers that provide you with an Ubuntu 16.04 64-bit server with single public IP address and no firewall.

-Other companies, such as [ScaleWay](https://www.scaleway.com/) and [Google Compute Engine](https://cloud.google.com/compute/) offer servers that are setup behind network address translation (NAT).
+Other companies, such as [ScaleWay](https://www.scaleway.com/) (choose either Bare Metal or Pro servers) and [Google Compute Engine](https://cloud.google.com/compute/) offer servers that are setup behind network address translation (NAT).
 That is, they have both an internal and external IP address.
 When installing on these servers, the `bbb-install.sh` will detect the internal/external addresses and configures BigBlueButton accordingly.

 However, if your server is behind a firewall, such as on Amazon EC2 instance, you will need to manually configure the firewall (see steps below).